skonester/ffinflow/readme.md

 ffinflow occupies the middle ground.
 It is a local-file media player with a traditional desktop layout -- top menu bar, static buttons, a playlist sidebar, and a video surface -- combined with a real transcoding backend that can handle files the browser engine alone cannot play.

-The original Windows Media Player had a straightforward workflow: open a file, see the video, use obvious controls, manage a playlist.
-That model still works.
+The design takes inspiration from the classic Windows Media Player Legacy experience: open a file, see the video, use obvious controls, manage a playlist.
+That workflow still works, and ffinflow preserves it.
 But modern local media has grown more complex.
-MKV containers, HEVC/H.265 video, E-AC3 and DTS surround audio, embedded subtitle tracks in multiple languages, and uncommon container formats like FLV all require tooling that older players were never designed to provide.
+MKV containers, HEVC/H.265 video, E-AC3 and DTS surround audio, embedded subtitle tracks in multiple languages, and uncommon container formats like FLV all require tooling that legacy players were never designed to provide.

 ffinflow was built to solve that gap without introducing unnecessary complexity.
+It is not a clone or replacement for any existing player.
+It is an independent application that borrows a familiar control layout and pairs it with a modern media processing backend.

 ---